 All parts of the raw cashew nuts are usable:

-- The cashew kernels – are used as the main commercial product in the cashew industry.
+- Cashew kernels – are used as the main commercial product in the cashew industry.

 - The cashew shell – are used as a by-product in the cashew industry for making CNSL (known as: Cashew Nut Shell Liquid).

 - The cashew testa – are used as a by-product in the cashew industry for making Animal feed.

 Cashew kernels are used as the main commercial product in the cashew industry.
 They are an incredibly healthful and delicious food with a delicious buttery flavor have a good flavor and style to be used in the public method of the roasted salted, honeyed cashews, salted roasted cashews, flavoring cashews, wasabi seeds… or processed by salting, sugaring, flavoring, roasted, deep-fried, or industrially processed into cheese or nut butter…